 A few users have expressed interest in having the ability to have SD field names be greater than 16 characters.
 However, a large number of customers have software that relied on the SD format remaining the same.
 The compromise was to add Extended names to the end of the .sd file.
-The new Extended names will be written out and used inside Suprtool when you turn on this feature with Set SDExtname On.
-Suprtool will only use this information if this setting is turned on.
+The new Extended names will be written out and

 Suprtool and Suprlink now have a new optional extended name format for Self-Describing files.
-Not all portions of Suprtool and Suprlink handle the new extended name format, however, not all portions of Suprtool and Suprlink support the extended name feature.
+Not all portions of Suprtool and Suprlink handle the new extended name format.